cse3901-2022au-giles/tech-presentation-public-materials/splinter_handout.md

 7. **Would it make sense to use Node.js for applications with intensive server-side computations?
 Why or why not?**

+## Demo
+To run the presentation demo on your device, you will need NPM and Node installed (they probably already are).
+Then, just follow the steps below:

+1. Create test directory: `mkdir testDir`
+2. Navigate to test directory: `cd testDir`
+3. Create node_modules directory.
+This step is not normally required; NPM will search for a node_modules folder starting with the current directory, and ascending to ancestors.
+It will create one if it can't find one.
+However, it is easiest for the purposes of this demo if the folder is in the same place for everyone.
+Thus, use: `mkdir node_modules`
+4. Install our package: `npm install testprojectforsplintergiles`
+5. Navigate to the saved package: `cd ./node_modules/testprojectforsplintergiles`
+6. Run the server: `npm start`
+7. View on browser at http://127.0.0.1:8080/

+We will change the package during the demo.
+Once this happens:
+1. Return to test directory: `cd ../..`
+2. Get the latest version: `npm update`
+3. Return to package: `cd ./node_modules/testprojectforsplintergiles`
+4. Run the server again: `npm start`
+5. View the change on browser at http://127.0.0.1:8080/

 ## Common Node.js Modules

 ### HTTP